twosixlabs/acsploit/README.md

 Tests
 ------------------------
-Tests for ACsploit can be invoked by running `python -m pytest test`.
+Tests for ACsploit can be invoked from inside the `acsploit` directory by running `python -m pytest test`.
 Alternatively, individual tests can be invoked by running `python -m pytest test/path/to/test.py`.

 To run the tests and obtain an HTML coverage report run the following: